citkane/bisq-engine/README.md

 The plumbing is all done.
 The API can start from a clean boot, create account, fund wallet, create/accept offers and manage a trade through to completion.

-This is the most basic level of BISQ functionality, but the framework is present to build the API out into full functionality.
+This is the most basic level of Bisq functionality, but the framework is present to build the API out into full functionality.